sim2realAI/sim2realAI.github.io/_posts/2018-09-24-welcome-to-sim2real-AI.markdown

 * How good are the contact models in a physics engine and what approximations are they making?
 * What level of rendering quality do we need to able to transfer results to real world?
 * What are the strengths and limitations of simulations in general?
 What can they faithfully simulate?
-* which simulator might be more fitting to the task and which is the fastest?
+* Which simulator might be more fitting to the user defined task and which is the fastest?
+* How do the simulators implement things behind the scenes?
+What is the generative model they use?

 Keeping this in mind, we thought it might be worth consolidating, characterising, and cataloguing various things related to simulations and offer suggestions and constructive feedback on different simulators, synthetic datasets and the state of the art in simulations to real world transfer.
 There will be occasional tutorials on rendering, physics, robot kinematics and optimisation, and hardware.